 The end of the school year can feel like the final few miles of a marathon.
 Not only does your body not want to go on, your mind wants to be elsewhere.
-It's not helped by the fact that the dreaded tests are over.
+And the situation is not helped by the fact that the dreaded tests are over.
 Feeling burned out is quite common.
-In one of my previous blog posts, I drew upon the work of expert Cary Cherniss, whose book, Beyond Burnout, gives great guidance about factors most likely to lead to teacher burnout and some ways to detect and prevent it.
+In one of my previous blog posts, I drew upon the work of Cary Cherniss, whose book Beyond Burnout gives great guidance about factors most likely to lead to teacher burnout and some ways to detect and prevent it.

 But the end of the year is different.
 Detection is not the issue.
 Neither is prevention.
 You are at mile 23 and your lungs are bursting, your legs are cramping, your mind is in a jumble, and you just want say, “Beam me up, Scotty.”

-Yet, just as the marathoners make it to the finish line, so can you.
-Here are five ideas that work:
+Yet just as the marathoners make it to the finish line, so can you.
+Here are four ideas that work.

 Perhaps unlike a marathon, we don’t have the option to quit before the finish line.
 And we can’t make the terrain any easier.
-But we can spend the time in ways that will actually lighten our stride and allow us to cover more ground -- in this case, time -- without it feeling quite so burdensome.
-And you might even get a "runner's high" on occasion.
-What are ways you beat burnout?
-Please share in the comments section below.
+But we can spend the time in ways that will actually lighten our stride and allow us to cover more ground—in this case, time—without it feeling quite so burdened.
+And we might even get a runner's high on occasion.